CP1404/Practicals/prac_08/README.md

 - the dictionary is defined in the `init` function (this is the data, or model)
 - the widgets (`Buttons` in the demo, but yours will be `Labels`) are made with a loop in the  `build` function

+> [!NOTE]
-**Note:** Start a new blank Python program for this; **do not copy the dynamic_widgets example** as it is too different.
+> Start a new blank Python program for this.
+> **Do not copy the dynamic_widgets example**, because it is too different.
-Your app won't have any buttons or interactivity.
+> Your app won't have any buttons or interactivity.
-Use the example as a reference and copy small sections or ideas from it.
+> Use the example as a reference and copy small sections or ideas from it.

 Here's a suggested kv file you could use.
 Notice how simple it is, but it does have a child `BoxLayout` with an `id`.